Raviolifun/DifferentialDriveRobot/README.md

 ---------------------

 I created a sensor and control library to control a differential drive robot I created.
-The differential robot is called Frank btw.
+The differential robot is called Frank btw, and I made a [website post about him!](https://orenanderson.com/frank-the-robot-and-real-time-operating-systems/)
+Still working on all the features, but hopefully what I have here now is useful for someone!

 ## Here is frank
 ![Differential drive robot](Frank_Renders/AlphaRender.png)